hhoangsonnw/C2Detector/README.md

 > packets, decrypt matching payloads, and automatically extract encrypted
 > artifacts such as embedded executables, archives, documents, and PDFs.

 ---

+## Limitations

+- **Framework Coverage**: Only Havoc C2 framework is currently supported.
+Detection for other C2 frameworks (Cobalt Strike, Sliver, etc.) is not yet implemented.
+- **Protocol Support**: Limited to HTTP/TLS traffic.
+Other protocols (DNS, HTTPS with encrypted payloads) have limited or no detection capabilities.
+- **Decryption**: Automatic decryption only works for Havoc C2 traffic.
+Other encrypted protocols cannot be decrypted without manual key provision.
+- **Artifact Extraction**: Automated extraction is limited to payloads within Havoc C2 traffic.
+Detection of embedded objects in other frameworks requires manual analysis.
+- **PCAP Size**: Performance may degrade with very large PCAP files (>1GB).
+- **Real-time Analysis**: This tool is designed for offline PCAP analysis and does not support live packet capture analysis.

+---

 ## Build